Patient Safety Risk Assessment

 Although the authors believe that the use of such a tool will facilitate the necessary conversation regarding patient safety and design between operators, clinicians, and designers the tool is not an absolute and not intended to predict risk levels in a particular facility (which the authors believe to be dynamic and non-static).
 The tool is only intended to encourage a dialog and promote a common understanding of for whom a designed space is intended and the risks of an anticipated patient population.
 Neither should this proposal be interpreted as a suggestion that patient privacy is to be avoided or a risk to be avoided.
 Quite the contrary, privacy is generally considered a good thing and desirous in the built environment, but privacy has associated with it a risk that should be considered and mitigated though good design when possible.

-- Level I: Areas where patients are not allowed or under constant supervision such as staff and service areas
+- Level I: Areas where patients are not allowed or are under constant supervision such as staff and service areas.

-- Level II: Areas where patients are highly supervised and not left along for periods of time such as corridors, counseling rooms, activity rooms and interview rooms.
+- Level II: Areas behind self-locking doors where patients are highly supervised and not left alone for periods of time such as counseling rooms, activity rooms, interview rooms and corridors that are fully visible.

-- Level III: Areas where patients may spend time with minimal supervision such as lounges and day rooms.
+- Level III: Areas that are not behind self-locking doors where patients may spend time with minimal supervision such as lounges, day rooms and corridors that are not fully visible.

 - Level IV: Areas where patients spend a great deal of time alone with minimal or no supervision such as patient rooms (semi-private and private) and patient toilets